GULibrarySandbox/intro-text-mining-analysis-old/content/1-what.md

 - create [visual exploration](http://www.sixdegreesoffrancisbacon.com/) of text, see also image below
 - to undertake [statistical analysis](https://journals-sagepub-com.libraryproxy.griffith.edu.au/doi/pdf/10.1177/1532673X02030002003) of text{% endcapture %} {% include card.md header="Activity: explore why resaerchers use text mining and analysis methods" text=text %}

-Let's find out how the workflows of text mining and analysis work in the next lesson.
+Let's explore the workflows of text mining and analysis in the next lesson.

 <p align="center">
   <a href="https://griffithunilibrary.github.io/intro-text-mining-analysis/"><-- BACK</a> |